 So what can we do?

-How do we help our kids navigate the stormy waters of cyber-bullying in an ocean of social media and apps that didn’t even exist when we were kids?
-Here are some practical steps to help us prevent cyber-bullying in our homes, schools and social settings.
+How do we help our kids navigate the stormy waters of cyber-bullying in an ocean of social media and apps thatdidn’tt even exist when we were kids?
+Here are some practical steps to help prevent cyberbullying in our homes, schools, and social settings.

 1. Build a relationship of trust with your children so that they are confident enough to know they can come to you at any time if they feel they are being bullied.
-Believe them when they tell you they are being bullied, stand up for them, have their back.
+Believe them when they tell you they are being bullied; stand up for them and have their back.

-3. Device friendly area.
-When your children are busy on their devices, ensure that they are always near or around you.
-Do not allow devices to be kept in the bedroom.
-Investigate apps which can be connected to your child’s phone where you are able to monitor their online movements.
+3. Device-friendly area.
+When your children are on their devices, ensure they are always near you.
+Do not keep devices in the bedroom.
+Investigate apps wthatcan be connected to your cchild’sphone wand allow youto monitor their online mactivity

 4. Educate yourself.
-Familiarize yourself (if you don’t already know) with all the social media platforms that are out there.
-Be open enough with your child so that they would be happy to have you as a “friend”.
+Familiarise yourself (if you don’t already know) with all the social media platforms available.
+Be open enough with your child so they are happy to have you as a “friend”.

 6. Point of call.
 If there are signs of bullying, speak to your child’s principal immediately.
-If the bullying is coming from a source outside of the school (predator), take it to the police immediately.
+If the bullying is coming from outside the school (a predator), take it to the police immediately.

 7. Never reply.
-Teach your children to never reply to messages that are intimidating or threatening.
+Teach your children never to reply to intimidating or threatening messages.
 They should take a screenshot as proof and immediately block the bully.

 8. Implement a family digital value system which allows all family members to be on the same page when it comes to internet safety within the home.